 - a.
-Recipients in any eligibility category not listed in items A., Eligibility, sub-items 1., Mandatory Populations and 2., Voluntary Populations, above, are excluded from enrollment in a LTC Managed Care Plan. - b.
-In addition, regardless of eligibility category, the following recipients are excluded from enrollment in a LTC Managed Care Plan: - (1) Recipients residing in residential commitment facilities operated through DJJ or mental health facilities: - (2) Recipients residing in DD centers including Sunland and Tacachale; - (3) Children receiving services in a prescribed pediatric extended care center (PPEC); - (4) Children with chronic conditions enrolled in the Children's Medical Services Network; and - (5) Recipients in the Health Insurance Premium Payment (HIPP) program.
+Recipients in any eligibility category not listed in items A., Eligibility, sub-items 1., Mandatory Populations and 2., Voluntary Populations, above, are excluded from enrollment in a Comprehensive LTC Managed Care Plan. - b.
+In addition, regardless of eligibility category, the following recipients are excluded from enrollment in a Comprehensive LTC Managed Care Plan: - (1) Recipients residing in residential commitment facilities operated through DJJ or treatment facilities as defined in s.
+394.455(47), F.S.; - (2) Recipients residing in DD centers including Sunland and Tacachale; - (3) Children receiving services in a prescribed pediatric extended care center (PPEC); - (4) Children with chronic conditions enrolled in the Children's Medical Services Network; and - (5) Recipients in the Health Insurance Premium Payment (HIPP) program.